merocode-com/Disaster-Response-Pipelines/README.md

 In this project, real disaster data from [Figure Eight](https://www.figure-eight.com/) is analyzed to build a model for an API that classifies disaster messages.\
 The used dataset contains real messages that were sent during disaster events.\
-A machine learning pipeline is implemented to categorize these messages so that later on every message can be sent to an appropriate disaster relief agency.
+A machine learning pipeline is implemented to categorize these messages so that later on, every message can be sent to an appropriate disaster relief agency.

 The project includes a web app where an emergency worker can input a new message and get classification results in several categories.